-Tumbledown cottages held up by colorful bougainvillea.
-Market stalls in an ancient piazza enlivened by the shouts of the stall keepers and where the laughter of children is ever present.
+Tumbledown cottages are held up by colorful bougainvillea.
+Market stalls in an ancient piazza alive with the shouts of the stall keepers and the laughter of children.

-Light sparkling off Venetian canals, while boats of every shape and hue jostle for space.
-How your eyes dance about, so much to see...impossible to absorb it all.
-These are but a few of the sights that make up the sensual joy of Italy, there is so much more.
+Light sparkles off Venetian canals, while boats of every shape and hue jostle for space.
+There's so much to see that it's impossible to take it all in.
+These are but a few of the sights that make up the sensual joy of Italy; there is so much more.

-I long to be able to take you to my Italy, share those simple things that bring me such pleasure.
+I long to be able to take you to my Italy and share those simple things that bring me such pleasure.

-Sometimes I'll wander down a cobbled lane, through dappled sunlight, and feel my heart soar.
-I feel I've discovered some great secret to life.
+Sometimes I'll wander down a cobbled lane through dappled sunlight and feel my heart soar.
+I feel I've discovered some great secrets to life.
 Then it'll dawn on me that this same lane has been here for a thousand years and has inspired joy in maybe a million or more hearts.
 That always makes me smile and makes me wonder who passed here before me and where are they now.

-Now obviously I can't take you to "my Italy" in person but I'm happy to be able to do the next best thing; sharing a visual journey through some of the loveliest Italian places I know and love.
+Sadly, I can't take you to "my Italy" in person, but I'm happy to be able to do the next best thing: share a visual journey through some of the loveliest Italian places I know and love.

-Make yourself a cup of coffee, find a quiet spot and switch off your phone... now linger long over these photos.
-Italy is not about rushing so spend your time here, you'll soon start feeling you're in that little lane or exploring a forgotten Venetian canal.
+Make yourself a cup of coffee, find a quiet spot, and switch off your phone.
+Now linger over these photos.
+Italy is not about rushing, so spend your time here; you'll soon start feeling like you're in that little lane or exploring a forgotten Venetian canal.

-Inspired and need to get to Italy...now!!!
+I'm inspired and need to get to Italy right away!
 Then book your hotel here.

 If you've enjoyed the photos please click like below.